-Office volunteers: we also have volunteers who help us out with IT and software issues, write our newsletters, support our Community Aphasia awareness Project (CAAP) and we also recruit volunteers to help us out on an ad hoc basis with mailings and other office duties.
+Office volunteers: we also have volunteers who help us out with IT and software issues, write our newsletters, support our Aphasia Ambassadors, raising awareness of aphasia in our local community.
+We also recruit volunteers to help us out on an ad hoc basis with mailings and other office duties.

 Profile raising volunteers: we are intent upon raising the profile of aphasia – we know that 9 out of 10 people have not heard of the condition.
 Although based in Surrey, we would like to contribute to the national awareness of this disability and therefore are always looking for people to help us do this.
 But we also need to make local people and communities aware of aphasia and of Dyscover.
 We welcome members from anywhere in Surrey or beyond providing they can reach us.
 Please contact us if you are interested in PR or marketing volunteering roles at Dyscover to help us spread the word.

 Fundraising volunteers: we are involved in many activities throughout the year to raise much needed funds to help us provide our services for our members.
 From local village fairs to large fun runs, we depend upon the help and skills of volunteers to help us make these a success.
 From organising whole events to being there on the day, we are always in need of enthusiastic people to make all the difference.